Roses as Houseplants – Grow Roses Indoors

 Starting new roses as houseplants

-Ideally, you should plant your indoor roses in winter months, such as January or February.
+Planting indoor roses in winter, such as January or February.
 During winter, the plants are dormant.

-You need a deep container approximately as wide as the plant’s canopy will be.
+It would be best to have a deep container approximately as wide as the plant’s canopy.
 Your pot needs good drainage, usually through the bottom drainage holes.

 Choose a soil mix that provides good drainage and contains nutrients.
-Most potting soil mixes will work as long as they have a neutral pH, but some growers use a peat soil for its drainage.
-You may use your own mix of regular potting soil blended with perlite or vermiculite.
-Use 2 parts soil to 1 part perlite.
+Most potting soil mixes will work if they have a neutral pH, but some growers use peat soil for its drainage.
+You may use your mix of regular potting soil blended with perlite or vermiculite.
+Use two parts soil to 1 part perlite.
 This allows for the excellent drainage necessary.

 Your new plants require the same temperature, humidity, and light as the established ones.
 However, they may be a little less resistant to changes.

-With so many rose fanciers, the available varieties for growing both indoors and out continue to grow.
+With so many rose fanciers, the available varieties for growing both indoors and outdoors continue to grow.
 One list we found for color varieties of miniature roses was by Stan V. Griep.

 He suggests: